microsoft/edu-assignments-graph-sdk/README.md

 ### Scripts to switch between versions in Visual Studio 2022

-Go to menu View / Other Windows / Package Manager Console, and copy and run the script below according to the version you want to switch to.
+Go to menu **View / Other Windows / Package Manager Console**, and copy and run the script below according to the version you want to switch to.

 * Switch to V1.0